davebeesley/davebeesley.github.io/_posts/2016-03-15-site-rebuild.md

 ## Why Laravel?

-I could just build the new site in a CMS I already know - Wordpress, Perch or even Umbraco (shudder).
+I could just build the new site in a CMS I already know - Wordpress, Perch or even Umbraco.
 But I want to learn something new.
 I set myself the goal at the turn of the year that I wanted to learn Laravel (and Vue).
 So this would seem like as good a challenge to learn by doing as any.

 ### How?